Skip to content

 • Authorize.net

-• And any other gateway that follows WooCommerce standards
+• Any other gateway that follows WooCommerce standards

 Themes

 The test mode protection works with any WooCommerce-compatible theme.
-However, selectors may vary between themes:
+Selectors may vary between themes.

 For standard themes: Use common selectors listed above For custom themes: Use the Selector Picker to identify the correct elements